cacao-accounting/cacao-accounting/docs/setup.md

 # Setup overview

-Cacao Accounting is a Python :material-language-python: based project with the [flask](flask.palletsprojects.com) :simple-flask: microframework as base, flask uses the [wsgi protocol](https://peps.python.org/pep-3333/), to setup a Cacao Accounting instance you need:
+Cacao Accounting is a Python :material-language-python: based project with the [Flask](flask.palletsprojects.com) :simple-flask: microframework as base, Flask uses the [wsgi protocol](https://peps.python.org/pep-3333/), to setup a Cacao Accounting instance you need:

 1. A WSGI application server, [waitress](https://docs.pylonsproject.org/projects/waitress/en/latest/) is included by default.